GoogleCloudPlatform/podcast/site/content/post/episode-193-devoted-health-and-data-science-with-chris-albon/index.md

 * "Bad Beep" by RicherLandTV of [Freesound.org](https://freesound.org)
 * "C-ClassicalSuspense" by DuckSingle of [Freesound.org](https://freesound.org)

-{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to Episode 193 of the weekly Google Cloud Platform podcast.
+{{< transcript "[MUSIC PLAYING] MARK: Hi, and welcome to Episode 193 of the weekly Google Cloud podcast.
 I'm Mark Mirchandani, and I'm here with my colleague Michelle.
 Hey, Michelle." >}}

 MICHELLE: Hey, Mark.